Harm reduction in the United States: New York City, New York

 Mount Sinai Hospital's Respectful and Equitable Access to Healthcare Program (REACH) received Opioid Overdose Prevention Status (OOPP) in 2017.
 REACH acquired funding from the New York City Department of Health and Mental Hygiene for the creation of overdose education and naloxone distribution.
 As a result, 4,235 naloxone kits were distributed to 3,906 individuals and REACH conducted both bystander training and clinic staff training.

 On November 29, 2021, New York City officials authorized the nation's first two supervised injection facilities in Manhattan, one in East Harlem and one in Washington Heights.
 These sites are operated by OnPoint NYC.
-Former mayor Bill de Blasio authorized the center shortly before his departure and the succeeding mayor Eric Adams shows support, however Federal prosecutor for Manhattan said the site is illegal.
+Former mayor Bill de Blasio authorized the center shortly before his departure and the succeeding mayor Eric Adams shows support, however the Federal prosecutor for Manhattan said the site is illegal.
 It remains uncertain if or what actions will be taken.

 San Francisco, California

 In November 1988, Prevention Point was started as an all-volunteer organization to distribute unused, sterile syringes in two neighborhoods.
 Prevention Point operated illegally but was not frequently disrupted by law enforcement in its early years.
 The client pool grew quickly, with 7,821 syringes exchanged in the spring of 1989 compared to 343,833 syringes exchanged in the spring of 1992.
-The prospect of sanctioned drug consumption site in San Francisco is in doubt following the announcement related to New York City.
+The prospect of a sanctioned drug consumption site in San Francisco is in doubt following the announcement related to New York City.

 The San Francisco Health Commission unanimously passed a resolution adopting harm reduction as a policy on September 5, 2000.
 This was passed as a means for drug users' health as well as the prevention of sexually transmitted infections and HIV.